 Introduction

-Thanks to their size and physical nature, leaflets are great at communicating information.
-With the use of QR codes, they can also be effective at driving traffic to relevant landing pages on your website which can include videos or other media.
+Thanks to their size and physical nature, leaflets can be great at communicating information.
+With the use of QR codes, they can also be effective at driving traffic to relevant landing pages on your website, which can include videos or other media.

-Targeting very specific geographical areas with flyers is also easy.
-As is reaching every household and all demographics within these areas.
+Targeting specific geographical areas with flyers is also relatively easy.
+As is reaching all households with accessible letterboxes and almost all demographics within these areas.

-It’s hard to compete with the leaflet’s ability to effectively and efficiently inform every household in your local area about a given issue or candidate.
+It’s hard to compete with the leaflet’s ability to effectively and efficiently inform as many households in your local area as possible about a given issue or candidate.

 Political leaflets and rules